matthewelse/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 By default, fdisk creates "Linux" type partitions.
 Since we need RAW type, we must change it with the "t" command.
 Partition 3 should be autoselected since it is the only one.
-When prompted for a new type, time "a2".
+When prompted for a new type, type **a2**.
 It will show up as "unknown".

 Next we will create the root filesystem partition.
 Use the "n" command again, and select the following options: